 Many countries make it compulsory to carry a fire extinguisher.
-Your Jaguar Dealer can supply and fit one.
+Your Jaguar Dealer can supply and fit one (see page 176)

-Petroleum spirit in containers
+Fuel in containers

-Some countries forbid the carrying of petrol in containers, as do most ferry and hovercraft operators.
+Some countries forbid the carrying of fuel in containers, as do most ferry and hovercraft operators.